litalbarkai/open-redatam/README.md

 Program for extracting raw information from REDATAM databases.
 This program is a CLI adaptation of the original [redatam-converter](https://github.com/discontinuos/redatam-converter).

 Redatam Converter is an open source project that lets you read Redatam databases in order to export their microdata.
-It was created to recover information of REDATAM databases for statistics analysis using standard tools such as SPSS, STATA, R, etc.
+It was created to recover information of REDATAM databases for statistical analysis using standard tools such as SPSS, STATA, R, etc.

 # COMPATIBILITY
 The converter was tested with REDATAM databases of different versions.